Constantine (TV series): Development

 The series was developed by Daniel Cerone and David S. Goyer, with the pilot episode directed by Neil Marshall.
 The on-screen depiction of Constantine's chain-smoking habit was said to be curtailed because of broadcast television restrictions (the network eventually becomes more lenient and John is shown smoking on screen in later episodes).
 Additionally, the character's bisexuality was not referenced on screen, with Cerone saying, "In those comic books, John Constantine aged in real time.
 Within this tome of three decades [of comics] there might have been one or two issues where he's seen getting out of bed with a man.
 So [maybe] 20 years from now?
 But there are no immediate plans".
-This was met with criticism from the LGBTQ community.
+This was met with criticism from the LGBTQA+ community.

 Griffiths was cast as the original female lead Liv Aberdine, the daughter of a late friend of John's called Jasper Winters, who comes to discover that she has the ability of seeing the supernatural world among us.
 She teams up with Constantine to fight the demons who have targeted her and learn more about her late father.
 Griffiths was dropped after Goyer and Cerone decided to take the series in a different creative direction.
 The comic character Zed was chosen as a replacement for the female lead.
 Angélica Celaya was later announced to fill the role.
 Some of Griffiths' final scenes from the pilot were reshot, explaining why she does not join Constantine in his adventures as originally intended.
-Both Goyer and Cerone have talked about a possible return for Liv.